kachingasilwimba/Comprehensive-exam/README.md

  Data Processing Files
  ----------------------
- The `EOFsfunction.py` calculates the empirical orthogal functions analysis and recostructs the dataset.
+ The `EOFsfunction.py` calculates the empirical orthogonal functions analysis and reconstructs the dataset.

  The `Soil_moisture_weights.py` calculates the weighted average of soil moisture.